SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 Additionally, while not required, it is recommended to install one of the development tools [Visual Studio](https://www.visualstudio.com/) or [Visual Studio Code](https://code.visualstudio.com/) provided by Microsoft.

-If you are new to [.NET Core](https://docs.microsoft.com/en-us/dotnet/articles/core/) or [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/), we recomend you first spend time working through some of the Microsoft [tutorials](https://docs.microsoft.com/en-us/aspnet/core/getting-started).
+If you are new to [.NET Core](https://docs.microsoft.com/en-us/dotnet/articles/core/) or [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/), we recommend you first spend time working through some of the Microsoft [tutorials](https://docs.microsoft.com/en-us/aspnet/core/getting-started).

 Note: The Steeltoe packages can also be used in .NET Framework and ASP.NET 4 based applications.
 You are not required to target .NET/ASP.NET Core when using Steeltoe.